yongzhu/cb-ux-toolkit/projects/cut-lib/schematics/README.md

-# Angular Schematics - CBES VDL
+# Angular Schematics - CUT

 Angular 6 introduced schematics, *"a workflow tool for the modern web"*.
 Schematics can apply transforms to projects such as creating new components, updating dependencies, or configuration options.

-For the CBES VDL there is one primary schematic that has been created, an **install**.
+For CUT there is one primary schematic that has been created, an **install**.

 ## Overview